Frequently Asked Questions For Potential Applicants

 An entire course devoted to the Business of Anesthesia:

 ANE 871 Health Care Economics teaches our NARs the economics of anesthesia, how to negotiate and evaluate an anesthesia contract, and gives you the tools to become a business owner in anesthesiology.
-This is taught by faculty who ACTUALLY have anesthesia businesses and negotiate these contracts every day.
+This is taught by faculty who ACTUALLY have anesthesia businesses and negotiate these contracts every day and is a full course on its own.
 Another first in the nation.